danyeric123/rewards-api/README.md

 My inclination was to try an incorporate DDD principles in the code since this was something quite important to several repos I have worked in and I have found it quite helpful.

+**NOTE**: This project builds upon a template I previously developed (see [danyeric123/backend-service](https://github.com/danyeric123/backend-service)).
+While the template provided a foundation, most of the code is newly written specifically for this project.

 ## Table of Contents

 - [Features](#features)